|

 never agree to denting the Merc.
 He had to think of something else.

-He'd poisen the old battle-ax.
 The old man had some arsenic in the

 basement he used to kill the gophers that were chewing up the backyard.